-- mesh colander or strainer
+- fine mesh strainer

-- 2 tablespoons butter (can substitute with olive oil)
+- 2 tablespoons butter or olive oil

-- 1 ¼ cup no salt chicken broth
+- 1 ¼ cup salt-free chicken broth or stock

 - Set pressure cooker to sauté and add butter or oil to the pot.
 Once the pot is ready, sauté rice for 3 minutes.
 Press cancel to end sauté.

 - Add broth, coconut milk, and salt to the pot, stirring to mix and deglaze the pot.
 Place lid on the pressure cooker, then turn or press the venting knob to seal.
 Set pot manually to cook for 4 minutes at high pressure.

 - When the pressure cooking cycle is complete, allow a natural pressure release (leaving the pot undisturbed) for 10 minutes.
 Then do a quick release of any remaining pressure by turning or pressing the pressure knob (refer to your pot's instructions).